March 3, 2025

 How much money is 100K views on YouTube?

-The amount of money earned from 100K views on YouTube depends on factors like the CPM (cost per mille) and the type of ads shown on the video.
-On average, creators can earn anywhere from $500 to $2,500 for 100K views, which can vary greatly depending on the specific circumstances.
+Earnings from 100K views on YouTube vary based on factors like ad types and CPM (cost per mille).
+On average, creators can make anywhere from $500 to $2,500 per 100K views.

 Does YouTube pay you for having a channel?